vsta2018/hackintosh/README.md

    - iServices: works with physical ethernet connection, but not with wifi.
 This is due to the limitation of current AirportItlwm.kext (2.3.0 alpha).
 Hopefully, the official release will address this issue.

-Note for using this hack on your machine:
+Notes for using this hack on your machine:
  - At the very least, your machine model should match that of mine: HP Elitebook 840 G6.
 It is specifically for Whiskey Lake, similar CPU family might work, but I don't have a way to test it!
- - You should ignore my "USBMap.kext" and use "USBInjectAll.kext" for installation, then follow the post-installation guide to create your own "USBMap.kext".
+ - You should ignore (i.e.: remove) my "USBMap.kext" and use "USBInjectAll.kext" for installation, then follow the post-installation guide to create your own "USBMap.kext".
 DO NOT use it for installation on your machine
+ - I have the Real Time Clock (RTC) issue, which fixed by enabling the quirk [DisableRtcChecksum] to true

+Credits: Thanks to the followings to make this happened
+- Opencore: for Opencore of course
+- Apple: for macOS
+- Dortania: for the guide